 I want people that I mentor to understand that when we were born our baby brains were full of potential and ready to start learning right away, but we grew into multifaceted adults with no clear purpose.
-Our personalities have changed and adapted to our families, friends and mates.
+Our personalities have changed and adapted to our families, friends, and mates.

-For example, if you’re in a relationship with an alcoholic then, consciously or unconsciously, you alter your personality to fit his or hers, depending on if they are drunk or not.
+For example, if you’re in a relationship with an alcoholic then, consciously or unconsciously, you alter your personality to fit his or her, depending on if they are drunk or not.
 You will alter your mindset and behavior for a workaholic, so their schedule is unaffected.
 If you have a partner who is a homebody and is happy to flop down on the sofa watching TV when they come home from work, you will fight your natural reaction to scream “dammit let’s do something other than stay at home, you’re boring!”.

 These examples show that most people in those situations will NEVER FULLY DEVELOP their true self.

 Now let’s flip this to where you are overflowing with enthusiasm for everything that you do and have no fear of trying new things.
 You express all your feelings, give and receive love unconditionally without any pretense.
 Your self-esteem and attitude are positive which helps you attack new projects with effort and enthusiasm.
-There once was a time when you and everyone were like that – when you were toddler!
+There once was a time when you and everyone were like that – when you were a toddler!
 Many toddlers, including you, inherently have these personality characteristics.

 Start to listen to your inner voice and your inner toddler.
-Embrace what will really fulfill and make you happy!
-Take steps to improve your life by figuring out what you really want.
+Embrace what will fulfill and make you happy!
+Take steps to improve your life by figuring out what you want.
 GO FIND IT!
 STOP BULLSHITTING YOURSELF AND WASTING TIME.
-Get out your comfort zone and start living, because we only live once!
+Get out of your comfort zone and start living, because we only live once!